Making An Appointment FAQ

 If you have a question that is not addressed here, please contact us and we will be happy to assist you!

 If you have a problem that is not emergent, that can wait until the following day, please call and leave us a message, using the automated system.
-Messages are checked when we open the following business day, so every other Friday the message will not be checked until the next Monday.
+Messages are checked when we open the following business day.

 After we close the office each day, or on the weekends, if you have a problem that cannot wait until the next business day, please do the following: